-Different ways to make this cake
+Different ways to make this cookie dough cake

-- 2 layer 8-inch cake - The only thing you'll need to alter for a two-tier cake is the cooking time.
+- 2 layer 8-inch cake pans - The only thing you'll need to alter for a two-tier cake is the cooking time.
 Because the layers will be bigger the cake will require a little longer in the oven to bake.
 Start with 50 minutes and check the done-ness with a toothpick.
 Your cake is done when the toothpick comes out clean!

 - Sheet cake - This recipe will make a 9 x 13 inch sheet cake as well.
 To make this into a sheet cake, it will need to bake for at least 50 minutes in the oven.
 Again, insert a toothpick in the middle of the cake to make sure it is done.
-I also highly suggest using a baking pan for this and not a glass pan as this significantly effects the baking time for the cake.
+I also highly suggest using a baking pan for this and not a glass pan as this significantly affects the baking time for the cake.